We include products we think are useful for our readers. If you

 The most common side effect of fish oil supplements is fishy burps, but there are now several “burpless” fish oil products on the market that claim to cut down on this unpleasant but harmless side effect.

 If you experience nausea or vomiting after taking fish oil, you can check the expiration date.
 The oil may deteriorate and become rancid.
-Consider taking the supplement with a meal to decrease any uncomfortable side effects.
+Consider lowering your dosage or taking the supplement with a meal to decrease any uncomfortable side effects.